victoriachuang/file_organization/README.md

 However, if our files are organized by category, we can search in the first "level" of the root directory for file types, and skip looking inside directories that we don't want.
 In this file structure, we would take six steps to find the `pages` directory, and then three steps to find `projects.html`--nine steps total.
 Even though `projects.html` is still the last file in the last directory, we've saved five steps while searching for this file, because we can eliminate the "branches" of this tree that we don't want to search.

 ![alt text](tree.png "File tree")

+There are a ton of ways you could do this--just remember to name files and directories in a way that makes sense to you and your team!